xor-ranavikrant/Readme/Ignite Lab.md

 *By pre-emptively aggregating the data that rarely or slowly changes, it provides a great performance benefit to the end users.*
 *The DLT pipeline performs this aggregation of hashtag counts by the geolocation of the Tweets.*
-*By updating this everytime more Tweets are ingested, it is possible to keep the aggregation table up-to-date and then quickly consume and visualize it in tools like Power BI.*One nice feature of Databricks notebooks is if a cell produces a DataFrame output (like the one below), you can also profile the data as well as generate quick visualizations.
+By updating this everytime more Tweets are ingested, it is possible to keep the aggregation table up-to-date and then quickly consume and visualize it in tools like Power BI.One nice feature of Databricks notebooks is if a cell produces a DataFrame output (like the one below), you can also profile the data as well as generate quick visualizations.
 Throw in Markdown and comments and notebooks are a super convenient way to collaborate and communicate with your team, leadership, customers, and other stakeholders.

 ![Aggregations Are A Great User Experience Enhancement](media/images/image3410.png)